 Prior to January 1, 2008, the Company's subsidiaries in China were governed by the Income Tax Law of the People's Republic of China concerning Foreign Investment Enterprises and Foreign Enterprises and local income tax laws (the previous income tax laws and rules).
 Pursuant to the previous income tax laws and rules, wholly-owned foreign enterprises were subject to tax at a statutory rate of 33% (30% state income tax plus 3% local income tax), or 15% for certain technology enterprises, on PRC taxable income.
 Furthermore, new technology enterprises were exempted from Chinese state corporate income tax for three years, beginning with their first year of operations, and were entitled to a 50% tax reduction to a rate of 7.5% for the subsequent three years and 15% thereafter.
-For the three and six months ended June 30, 2007, most operations of the Company in the PRC were subject to an applicable tax rate of 7.5% or were exempted from income tax as new technology enterprises.
+For the three and nine months ended September 30, 2007, most operations of the Company in the PRC were subject to an applicable tax rate of 7.5% or were exempted from income tax as new technology enterprises.

-On January 1, 2008, the newly introduced Corporate Income Tax Law, which unifies the statutory income tax rate of enterprises in China to 25%, became effective.
-The Corporate Income Tax Law provides a five-year transitional period for those entities established before March 16, 2007, which enjoyed a favorable income tax rate of less than 25% under the previous income tax laws and rules, to gradually change their rates to 25%.
-In addition, the Corporate Income Tax Law provides grandfather treatment for companies qualified as new technology enterprises under the previous income tax laws and rules to enjoy their unexpired tax holiday under the previous income tax laws and rules.
+On January 1, 2008, the newly introduced CIT Law which unifies the statutory income tax rate of enterprises in China to 25%, became effective.
+The New CIT Law provides a five-year transitional period for those entities established before March 16, 2007, which enjoyed a favorable income tax rate of less than 25% under the previous income tax laws and rules, to gradually change their rates to 25%.
+In addition, the New CIT Law provides grandfather treatment for companies qualified as new technology enterprises under the previous income tax laws and rules and established before March 16, 2007.
+The grandfather provision allows these enterprises to continue to enjoy their unexpired tax holiday under the previous income tax laws and rules.

-On April 14, 2008, relevant governmental regulatory authorities released qualification criteria, application procedures and assessment processes for "new technology enterprises", which will be entitled to a favorable statutory tax rate of 15%.
-On July 8, 2008, relevant governmental regulatory authorities further clarified that new technology enterprises previously qualified under the old tax laws as of December 31, 2007 would be allowed to enjoy the grandfather treatment for the unexpired tax holidays, on condition that they were re-approved for new technology enterprise status under those regulations released on April 14, 2008.
-However, solicitation of actual applications has not yet commenced.
-For the three months ended March 31, 2008, due to uncertainty that whether any of the Company's major operating entities in China will eventually be approved for new technology enterprise status, the Company has accounted for its current and deferred income tax based on the enacted statutory tax rate of 25%.
+On April 14, 2008, relevant governmental regulatory authorities released qualification criteria, application procedures and assessment processes for "new technology enterprises," which will be entitled to a favorable statutory tax rate of 15%.
+On July 8, 2008, relevant governmental regulatory authorities further clarified that new technology enterprises previously qualified under the previous income tax laws and rules as of December 31, 2007 would be allowed to enjoy grandfather treatment for the unexpired tax holidays, on condition that they were re-approved for new technology enterprise status under the regulations released on April 14, 2008.
+Solicitation of actual applications commenced in late October 2008.
+Some of these major operating entities are now in the process of applying for the qualification of new technology enterprises.
+Therefore, for the three and nine months ended September 30, 2008, due to uncertainty as to whether any of the Company's major operating entities in China will eventually be approved for new technology enterprise status, the Company has accounted for its current and deferred income tax based on the enacted statutory tax rate of 25%, except for the Company's operating entities in China qualified as software enterprises as discussed in the paragraph immediately below.
+As of September 30, 2008, these accrued income taxes for the nine months ended September 30, 2008 at 25% had not been paid.